Neuroaffirming Parenting: Embracing Your Neurodivergent Child’s Authentic Self

 Practice tip: Include your child in decisions that affect them.
 Connect with ND-led communities, resources, and mentors.

-Bringing It Together: Why This Pyramid Matters
+Bringing It Together: Why This Pyramid Matters For Neurodivergent Children

 When you look at your parenting approach, ask yourself: Am I expecting things from my child that belong at the top of the pyramid before the base is strong?